Sebastian-RP/web-news-about-technology/README.md

 # web-news-about-technology
-sitio sobre noticias de tecnologia, para practicar HTML y CSS
+site about technology news, to practice HTML and CSS